GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Preliminary and Related Works

 \subsubsection{\textbf{NN-based models}}

 NN-based models \cite{meng2018weakly,meng2020text,xia-etal-2021-incremental} generate additional data contrastively based on the few-shot labeled data and the text formed label names to train the NN-based classifier.
 However, due to the limited labeled data, the generated text data of these models can have very limited patterns, which makes them prone to overfitting \cite{liu2023pre,liu2024liberating,lei2023tart}.
-Also, as the text-formed label names are not always available in real-world scenarios, these NN-based models may not always be applicable.
+In web for good applications such as hate speech detection, different kinds of hate speech contents are usually a minority compared with neutral contents, this highly unbalanced data distribution can further overfit the NN-based models and affect their performance \cite{liu2023pre}.